A team of Torys lawyers have penned a piece for PE Hub Canada that explores debt financing in the cannabis industry.

 As a starting point, there has been exceedingly little to no guidance from federal or provincial regulators on the subject of debt financing in the cannabis industry.

 For instance, while the proposed federal regulations released in November more or less confirmed that the current security clearance requirements and restrictions on transferability will persist after legalization, they are silent on whether specific provisions to facilitate financings or bankruptcy and restructuring proceedings will be included.

 By comparison, federal and provincial legislation pertaining to other regulated industries have explicitly addressed lenders’ concerns about enforcing security over regulated assets.

 Torys lawyers have written extensively on cannabis issues.
-You can read more on the Emerging Trends in the Cannabis Industry page.

 To discuss these issues, please contact the author(s).